Networking for Emerging Scholars: A Conversation with HMRE Researchers and Practitioners

 The mentoring event is designed to facilitate relationships among emerging scholars—current graduate students and early career professionals who are less than 5 years out from their terminal degree—and more established leaders in the research and practice fields interested in family strengthening research and programming.
 After attending a full group Zoom meeting, emerging scholars and mentors will be assigned to Zoom breakout rooms (1-2 mentors and ~6 emerging scholars) based on topical interest and will have ample opportunity to speak about professional development topics such as: navigating graduate school, launching a research agenda, academic and nonacademic career opportunities in HMRE-related work, and how to form partnerships with HMRE programs.

-The mentoring event will be held November 12, 2020, from 4-5 p.m.
-CT via Zoom.
+The mentoring event will be held Wednesday, October 27th at 3:45 to 5:15 p.m.
+Central Time via Zoom.
 There is no cost to participate in this event.
 Due to limited space, registration is on a first come, first served basis.

 Emerging Scholars.
 We have reached capacity for mentees.
-If you are currently in graduate school or within 5 years or your terminal graduate degree, you can join our wait list by registering here.
+If you are currently in graduate school or within 5 years of your terminal graduate degree, you can join our wait list by registering here.
 Space for this event is limited to 40 emerging scholars and spots will be reserved on a first-come, first-served basis.

 Mentors.
 We are still accepting mentors.
 If you are a seasoned researcher or practitioner interested in supporting new scholars working in the healthy marriage and relationship field, please register here.
 Mentors will be selected based on need and topic areas of expertise.

 About the MAST Center: